 From the evidence of the postmortem examination and from eyewitnesses it was therefore most probably Sergeant Popkin who fired the fatal shot, although a lucky shot from an unknown soldier firing his rifle can not be excluded.

 Dr Millers findings echo Red Baron enthusiast and historian P.J.
 Carisella’s exhaustive research in the 1960’s.
-Carisella and Ryan concluded rather graphically on the catastrophic nature of the injury:
+Carisella and Ryan concluded rather graphically about the catastrophic nature of the injury:

 …the effects of the wound must have been violent and noticeable immediately.
 The machine-gun bullet, entering on the right side, below the armpit at the ninth rib, and passing through his chest cavity, must have—at the very least—punctured both lungs before exiting…Even if the big slug missed the heart or the aorta, it caused massive internal bleeding… Richthofen’s lungs must have become flooded with blood that rose through his trachea to his mouth, inevitably drowning him…Other pronounced reactions, he said, would have included: gasping for air, uncontrollable choking, and rapid and sharp clenching of his arms…the machine-gun bullet wound in the chest cavity resulted in an immediate response to the nervous system.
 No matter how intent Richthofen was on flying and trying to shoot down an Allied aircraft, his concentration would have been instantly interrupted…

 Therefore the time window between being shot and hitting the ground would have been much less than 60 seconds.
-There is no way Brown had hit him more than a few minutes previous to this, and Richthofen had continued to engage in an extended chase of Roy Brown along the Somme, dodging local villages and tree-tops, up the hillside Australian troops occupied, before crashing.
+There is no way Brown had hit him more than a few minutes previous to this, and Richthofen had continued to engage in an extended chase of Roy Brown along the Somme, dodging local villages and tree-tops, up a steep embankment, before crash landing his aeroplane in a field.

 Bibliography & further reading